MP for Chelmsford

 Liberal Democrat Spokesperson (Women and Equalities)

-Marie Goldman is the Liberal Democrat MP for Chelmsford, elected in 2024.
-She currently serves as the Liberal Democrat Spokesperson for Women and Equalities and sits on the Administration Committee, with other parliamentary roles in her first term such as the Speaker's Committee for IPSA and the Restoration and Renewal Programme Board.
+Marie Goldman is the Liberal Democrat MP for Chelmsford, elected on 4 July 2024.
+She currently serves as Liberal Democrat Spokesperson for Women and Equalities and sits on several parliamentary bodies, including the Administration Committee, the Speaker's Committee for the Independent Parliamentary Standards Authority, and the Restoration and Renewal Programme Board.
+She has previously held roles such as Lib Dem Shadow Leader of the House of Commons.

-Her declared financial interests include shareholdings and multiple employment earnings, ongoing paid employment, and gifts, benefits and hospitality from UK sources.
+She has 12 declared financial interests, across categories including shareholdings, employment and ongoing paid employment, miscellaneous entries, and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026